Synthesizing Proxy Applications for MPI Programs: Method Implementation

 \subsection{Overview}

 Figure \ref{workflow} shows an overview of Siesta.
-It takes a binary MPI program as input and finally outputs a C language code as a proxy-app.
+It takes a binary MPI program as input and finally outputs a C language code as a proxy-app (we can also choose another programming language).
 The proxy-app's behavior does not accord with the semantics of the input program (e.g., using an algorithm to correctly solve a problem), but has similar performance characteristics.

 In the workflow of proxy-app synthesis, first, we trace runtime information of communication and computation events.
 Second, according to recorded computation characteristics, we search combinations of some predefined code blocks as computation proxies to guide the replay of computation events.
-Third, we extract intra-process and inter-process behavior patterns from the trace and obtain context-free grammar to represent the trace.
+Third, we extract intra-process and inter-process behavior patterns from the trace and obtain a compressed representation of the trace.
 Finally, we transform the grammar to C language code as the output.

-Currently, I/O trace is not considered in this study.
-According to existing studies \cite{tpds16gamblin,ipdps17frank,jpdc19zhang}, the process of I/O trace is similar to that of communication trace.
-We believe that the method proposed in this study can also be generalized to I/O trace via further engineering efforts.